rx-store/rx-store/apps/rx-store-website/docs/core/guides/store-state-in-a-stream.md

 ---
-id: state-vs-events
+id: store-state-in-a-stream
-title: State vs Events
+title: Store State In A Stream
 ---

 ## State values